 Findable Accessible Interoperable Reusable Open Science Research Coordination Networks (FAIROS RCN)

 Focused Research Hubs in Theoretical Physics (FRHTP)

 Training-based Workforce Development for Advanced Cyberinfrastructure (CyberTraining)

-Bogdan Mihaila joined the Division of Physics at the National Science Foundation in 2013.
+Bogdan Mihaila joined the National Science Foundation in 2012.
 Prior to his NSF appointment, he served on the scientific staff at Los Alamos National Laboratory.

 Dr. Mihaila earned a Diploma in Engineering Physics from the University of Bucharest in 1989 and a Doctorate in Theoretical Physics from the University of New Hampshire in 1998.
 His research concerns applications of many-body theory to cold atoms, condensed matter, nuclear and high-energy physics.
 At LANL he worked also on topics of materials science and developed physics-based simulations in support of process modeling and engineering.
 He was elected a Fellow of the American Physical Society in 2011.